nookery/nookery/README.md

 ### Hi there 👋

-🌱 I’m currently learning Laravel and Go and Redis and Tailwindcss and more...
+🌱 Here are what I’m currently learning
+- Laravel
+- Go
+- Flutter
+- Swift UI
+- Redis
+- Tailwindcss
+- and more...